Myra Arai

 Myra Meadows (メドウズ 舞良, Medōzu Maira), known professionally as Myra Arai (新井 舞良, Arai Maira), is a Canadian-Japanese actress and model.

 Personal life

 Born in Nayoro, Hokkaido, Japan, her father is Canadian and her mother Japanese.
 While still a high-school student, she was scouted by Twin Planet Entertainment in Tokyo.
 In 2018, she appeared on the "Fall in Love♥Weekend Homestay" reality show broadcast on video streaming website, AbemaTV.
 That same year, she won the grand prize in a beauty contest run by VoCE Magazine (Kodansha Publishing) and became an exclusive model for said magazine.
 In February 2019, she was made an official Tourism Ambassador of her hometown, Nayoro in Hokkaido.
 In May 2021, she joined the Ken-On talent agency, taking the stage name Myra Arai.

 Career

 Since 2019, Arai has featured in a variety of magazines and fashion shows.
 She has also made several appearances in dramas, TV shows, music and online videos.
+In October 2024, the advertising video for Amazon music LIVE in which she appears was released to the world.